automl/NASLib/README.md

 pip install --upgrade pip setuptools wheel pip install -e .
 ```
-Download all the datasets and benchmarks
+Download all the datasets and benchmarks ( for mac users, please make sure you have wget installed)
 ```bash
 source scripts/bash_scripts/download_data.sh all
 ```